National Salvage Vehicle Reporting Program

 Posted by NHTSA 2/7/2013

 The National Salvage Vehicle Reporting Program (NSVRP) is a leading not‐for‐profit law enforcement support organization dedicated to reducing auto theft, title fraud and abuse, and to helping to control criminal activities related to the exportation of stolen and fraudulently obtained vehicles.
 NSVRP works closely with the US Department of Justice (USDOJ), the FBI, U.S. Customs and Border Protection and other parties to help further these objectives.
-In addition, NSVRP is recognized by USDOJ as an independent third party voluntary standards body for NMVTIS, the National Motor Vehicle Title Information System (NMVTIS) which was created as a result of the Anti‐Car Theft Acts of 1992 and 1996.
+In addition, USDOJ has applauded NSVRP for developing reporting standards for NMVTIS reporting and has strongly encouraged the operator to adopt these standards as suggested voluntary compliance standards, the National Motor Vehicle Title Information System (NMVTIS) which was created as a result of the Anti‐Car Theft Acts of 1992 and 1996.
 NSVRP's board is comprised of representatives of local and national law enforcement organizations.

 Each year, consumers buy nearly 40 million used cars in transactions exceeding $300 billion.
 Unfortunately, criminals have found relatively easy and extremely lucrative ways to exploit the multi-billion dollar market in used and salvage automobiles for illicit ventures ranging from small-scale criminal activity and domestic organized crime to international organized crime and trade based money laundering.
 While many used cars are sold through dealers operating under local, state and federal regulations, many are sold through salvage and used automobile auctions.
 In fact, one auction company reported handling nearly 8 million used vehicle transactions that exceeded $50 billion in value in 2011 alone.
 In addition, approximately 3.5 million salvage vehicles are sold through salvage auctions annually.